muneer78/muneer78.github.io/_posts/2024-07-26-steve-quotes.md

 date: 2024-07-26
 ---

+These are some hilarious quotes from my pal Steve:

 > A prophet can find honor anywhere but his own country.

 > Can someone please start a Police tribute band called "The Authorities?"